-INFORMATION ACCESSIBILITY
+ACCESSIBILITY

-The best people to consult with about ensuring public information is accessible are those who have difficulty accessing or interpreting information through the usual channels.
+The best people to consult with about ensuring CDEM facilities, services, and information are accessible are those who have difficulty accessing places or interpreting information by the usual means, or through the usual channels.
 They may include:

-- · blind or vision impaired - Deaf or hearing impaired (see Glossary of key terms on page 8 for definition of 'Deaf') - people with mental, intellectual, neurological, or sensory impairments - people who speak English as a second language, or not at all, and - people whose social circumstances, culture, or faith restricts their access to media such as radio, television, newspapers, or the internet.
+- blind or vision impaired - Deaf or hearing impaired - people with physical, mental, intellectual, neurological, or sensory impairments - people who speak English as a second language, or not at all, and - people whose social circumstances, culture, or faith restricts their access to media such as radio, television, newspapers, or the internet.

-Further resources
+'''

-Many organisations, especially those with a focus on culturally and linguistically diverse (CALD) communities or people with disabilities, provide clear guidance on what is required to make information accessible.
-Some of these organisations are listed at the end of this appendix.
+Further resources Many organisations, especially those with a focus on culturally and linguistically diverse (CALD) communities or people with disabilities, provide clear guidance on what is required to make information accessible.

+'''